 Turning off AMBER alerts in Android

 The settings to adjust your AMBER alerts may be found in a different place depending on your Android phone.
 Below, you’ll find instructions for stock Android devices, the Samsung Galaxy S6 or S6 Edge, and the Samsung Galaxy S7 or S7 Edge.

 Step 1: From the Home screen, open your Settings.

-Step 2: Tap the More option, followed by Emergency broadcasts.
+Step 2: Scroll down and tap on Sound, followed by Emergency broadcasts.

-Step 3: On the Cell Broadcast page, tap the box or toggle next to Show AMBER alerts to disable AMBER alerts.
+Step 3: On the Cell Broadcast settings page, tap the checked box to disable AMBER alerts.
+Tap it again to disable it.
 You can also disable alerts for Extreme threats and Severe threats.